 If the sensing initiator is an AP and it intends to assign operational parameters to a sensing responder, it shall include a TB Sensing Specific subelement in the Sensing Measurement Parameters element in a Sensing Measurement Request frame and shall assign the following(*0777):

-12bit AID/USID field
+The 12bit AID/USID field.

-the Poll Assigned field set to 1 if the Poll Required field within the last Sensing Capabilities element received from the sensing responder is set to 1, or it intends to poll the non-AP STA in the TB sensing measurement exchange
+The Poll Assigned field shall be set to 1 if the Poll Required field within the last Sensing Capabilities element received from the sensing responder is set to 1, or it intends to poll the non-AP STA in the TB sensing measurement exchange.

-the CSI Variation threshold field set to the range between 0 to 10 if the sensing responder is to be part of threshold-based reporting and set to 15 if the sensing responder is to be part of basic reporting
+The CSI Variation threshold field shall be set to the range between 0 to 10 if the sensing responder is to be part of threshold-based reporting and set to 15 if the sensing responder is to be part of basic reporting.

-the SR2SR field set to 1 only if the SR2SR subfield in the last Sensing Capabilities element received from the sensing responder is set to 1
+The SR2SR field shall be set to 1 only if the SR2SR subfield in the last Sensing Capabilities element received from the sensing responder is set to 1.

-the RSTA Availability Information field in the
+The RSTA Availability Information field in the

 RSTA Availability Window element containing exactly one Availability Window Information field.
 The Availability Window Broadcast Format subfield in the Header subfield in the RSTA Availability Information field in this RSTA Availability Window element shall be set to 0 (see 9.4.2.297 (RSTA Availability Window element)).
 The assigned availability window for the unassociated sensing responder shall overlap with a 10 TU interval signaled by the ISTA Availability Window element (see 9.4.2.296 (ISTA Availability Window element)) in the Sensing Measurement Setup Query frame.

 If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Request frame, the CSI Variation Threshold field shall be set according to the following(#1231):